-We are often asked, “what is offset printing?” usually followed by, “which is better between offset and digital printing?”
+The question “what is offset printing?” is usually followed by, “which is better between offset and digital printing?”

-Both methods are valid (as are you, reader).
+Both methods are valid!
 There are circumstances that determine whether one method is more suitable for you than the other, such as volume, colour reproduction, and paper choice.
 In this post we will explain a bit about offset printing.

-In any case, the development of printing is one of the most important inventions in human history.
+The development of printing is one of the most important inventions in human history.
 It has been vital to the spread of information, especially in the pre-digital age.
-From the use of stamps in the second millenium, to the development of Gutenberg’s letterpress, to computer to plate technology, we’ve come a long way, baby.
+From the Phaistos disc, and the use of stamps in the second millenium, to the development of Gutenberg’s letterpress, to computer to plate technology, we’ve come a long way, baby.

 First, the image to be printed is transferred to a plate, through a machine called an image setter.
-Unlike in Gutenberg times where individual characters were laid out in a frame for letterpress, or carved into a block of wood for xylography, these days it’s all done digitally.
+Unlike in Gutenberg times where individual characters were laid out in a frame for letterpress, or carved into a block of wood for xylography, these days it can all be done in a snap, digitally.

 With individual rollers for each colour, the image is offset from the plate onto a rubber blanket, and from the blanket onto the paper.
 Through a process based on the repulsion of ink and water, known as lithography, the ink only adheres to the parts of the plate to be printed.

 The other parts of the plate attract water instead, which prevent ink from printing in these areas.

 Offset is best for large runs.
 It’s also the most accurate colour reproduction, and the sharpest print quality.
 This is especially true for solid areas of print, like a grey background.
 It is the most commonly used print method for large quantities of booklets and catalogues.